48 Hours in Huye: A Local’s Guide to Rwanda’s Cultural Capital

 8. Tumba Hill & Viewpoint

-Get there: 10 minutes by moto taxi
+Getting there: ~10 minutes by moto taxi from the centre.

-9. Local Artisan Shops or Women’s Cooperatives
+9. Local Artisan Shops & Women’s Cooperatives

-10. Traditional Rwandan Buffet (e.g., Nunu’s or Dream Inn)
+10. Traditional Rwandan Buffet (Nunu’s, Dream Inn or similar)